- PhD, University of Oxford

 - Assistant Professor, Molecular Physiology and Biological Physics

-My laboratory studies the transport of biopolymers across biological membranes with a particular interest in polysaccharide and protein translocation.
-We use all the techniques of Molecular and Structural Biology, including membrane protein expression and
+Transport of biopolymers across biological membranes with a particular interest in polysaccharide and protein translocation.

 Many biopolymers, such as polypeptides, nucleic acids and polysaccharides, have to cross at least one membrane to reach their final destination.
 Our knowledge has expended significantly on the translocation and membrane integration of polypeptides; however, very little is known about how one of the most hydrophilic polymers, the polysaccharide, can cross the hydrophobic barrier surrounding every cell.